 Energy is automatically distributed based on availability and capacity.

-A well-designed system with home batteries ensures that you always have a buffer, regardless of weather conditions or energy demand.
+A well-designed system with home batteries ensures you always have a buffer, regardless of weather conditions or energy demand.

-Smartly capturing peak production
+Cleverly capturing peak production

 Tips for capturing peak production: